fermads/jasmine-istanbul-phantom/readme.md

 <!--
-Focused on performance, tests runs on file://.
-No server start/stop and no socket communication between Jasmine, Phantom or Node.
-Uses stdio.
+With focus on performance, everything runs on file://.
+No server start/stop and no net socket communication between Jasmine, Phantom or Node.
+It uses stdio.
-This is why one must use ajax mock and the provided fixture auto-loading.
 -->

 ## Install